richchapler/AzureSolutionsDocumentation/wip/DataExplorer_MigrationPlan.md

 #### Prepare

+- **Inventory**
-- **Inventory**: Inventory existing, source subscription resources
+  - Inventory existing, source subscription resources
   - Capture key metadata including security configurations, network settings, dependencies, etc.

+- **Subscription Mapping**
-- **Subscription Mapping**: Map each resource to the appropriate target subscription based on its function and governance guidelines, in accordance with the CAF Azure Foundations recommendations (sections 2.3 and 4):
+  - Map each resource to the appropriate target subscription based on its function and governance guidelines, in accordance with the CAF Azure Foundations recommendations (sections 2.3 and 4):
     - **Platform Identity**: Centralizes directory and identity management services
     - **Platform Management**: Houses management tools such as monitoring, logging, and reporting
     - **Platform Connectivity**: Hosts networking, VPN, and connectivity services
     - **Production**: For live, business-critical systems
     - **Development**: For building and iterating new features
     - **Test**: For validating deployments and conducting pilot runs
     - **Pre-Production**: For staging and final validation before production rollout

+- **Risk Assessment**
-- **Risk Assessment**: Evaluate legacy configurations and mission-critical workloads for potential migration issues
+  - Evaluate legacy configurations and mission-critical workloads for potential migration issues
   - Document likely risks {e.g., insufficient permissions, outdated network rules}
   - Develop initial mitigation strategies and contingency plans